 I am an advocate of open-source software.
 I am familiar with Linux, with my experience mainly in Debian-based distros such as Ubuntu and Linux Mint.
 I am also a professional English copywriter and editor with years of experience in a wide range of writing styles, from news writing to scholarly writing.

 Like every Singaporean male, I serve National Service.
-I am a trained combat engineer and am currently on a voluntary extension of my service, serving as a Regimental Sergeant-Major holding the rank of Third Warrant Officer in the Singapore Armed Forces.
-I assist my Brigade Commander and Brigade Sergeant-Major in operations planning, as well as supervise training activities and logistics, compliance with training safety and discipline standards of more than 2,000 men and junior commanders in my battalion.
+I am a trained combat engineer and am currently on a voluntary extension of my service, serving as a Deputy Brigade Sergeant-Major holding the rank of Second Warrant Officer in the Singapore Armed Forces.
+I assist my Brigade Commander and Brigade Sergeant-Major in operations planning, as well as supervise training activities and logistics, compliance with training safety and discipline standards of more than 2,000 men and junior commanders in the brigade.

 I am a sixth-generation Singaporean of ethnic Teochew（潮州）Chinese descent.
 Unfortunately, while I can understand the Teochew dialect, I don't speak it very well.
 I possess native, first language proficiency in English and Mandarin Chinese.

 My research interests range widely.
 Broadly, I am interested in media effects, public relations, health communication, online misinformation, privacy, AI and big data, and critical theory, especially in Asian contexts.
 Works that I have published can be found on my CV).

 I prefer quantitative methods (but I do qualitative research too!) and am familiar with classical statistical analyses used in the field of communications such as t-test, ANOVA, and linear regression.
 I also have experience with generalized linear models, structural equation modeling, and mixed-effects models.